kjotoole/cachechu/readme.txt

-    o   data/gnutella2/urls.dat.sample - default list of URLs for Gnutella2 (remove .sample to use) o   data/gnutella/urls.dat.sample  - default list of URLs for Gnutella (remove .sample to use) o   data/foxy/urls.dat.sample      - default list of URLs for Foxy (remove .sample to use) o   config/config.ini.sample       - default config file (remove .sample to use) o   readme.txt                     - this file
+    o   data/gnutella2/urls.dat.sample - default list of URLs for Gnutella2 (remove .sample to use) o   data/gnutella/urls.dat.sample  - default list of URLs for Gnutella (remove .sample to use) o   data/foxy/urls.dat.sample      - default list of URLs for Foxy (remove .sample to use) o   data/update.dat                - contains the version number of this cache o   config/config.ini.sample       - default config file (remove .sample to use) o   readme.txt                     - this file